HOT THIS WEEK

 Amazon Prime is currently $199 per year (U.S.) and £79 per year (UK) you can pay monthly if you choose, but it’s cheaper to sign-up for the year.
 Amazon has bundled its streaming service with many additional ‘Prime Membership’ benefits.
 Not only do you get access to Prime Video streaming service, but you also get Prime Music, Amazon’s rival to iTunes.
 Along with music, TV shows & movies you can also download selected ebooks, comics and magazines and you’ll be eligible for free shipping on millions of products sold by Amazon.

 WHICH IS BEST?
 NETFLIX VS AMAZON PRIME

 That’s a difficult question to answer!
 It really depends on how much you plan to watch, and what type of movies and shows you like.
-Both services have exclusive content, Amazon Prime has shows like ‘Tom Clancy's Jack Ryan’ and ‘The Man In the High Castle’ while Netflix has launched hit shows like ‘Mindhunter’ and ‘The Haunting of Hill House’.
+Both services have exclusive content, Amazon Prime has shows like ‘Tom Clancy's Jack Ryan’ and ‘The Man In the High Castle’ and also documentaries like the football series ‘All or Nothing'.
+While Netflix has launched hit shows like ‘Mindhunter’ and ‘The Haunting of Hill House’.
 You’ll sometimes find the same movies and shows offered by each platform too.